rodrigosilupu/Psychometrics-Credit-Risk/README.md

 4. Almost Never
 5. Never

 Using the Big Five dimensions as a foundation, the aim is to develop a model that classifies micro-entrepreneurs into two categories: good payers or bad payers.
-Various classification models will be explored in this process.
+Various classification models will be explored in this process (Logistic Regression, Gradient Boosting, Decision Tree and Random Forest).

 ## References: